ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 }
 ~~~

-After the client obtains `web-cache:cache1` and `web-cache:cache2`, it can query
+After the Client obtains `ane-props.ane:datacenter1`, it can query the
-the `web-cache-props` resource to get the properties of the web caches.
+`ane-props` resource to get the properties of the persistent ANE.

 ## Example: Incremental Updates

-In this example, an ALTO client subscribes to the incremental update for the
+In this example, an ALTO Client subscribes to the incremental update for the
 multipart endpoint cost resource `endpoint-cost-pv`.

 ~~~